-Through the inclusion of the above aims in Clause 1.2 of the CLEP, future developments and proposals in Campbelltown would need to consider health and wellbeing requirements, in accordance with CLEP 2015.
+It is proposed to include the above aims into Clause 1.2 of the CLEP.
+Future developments and proposals in Campbelltown would need to consider health and wellbeing requirements, in accordance with CLEP 2015.

 Inclusion of health objectives in certain zones